operaads/docs/docs/ofs/mediation/README.md

 1. You have registered on the [Opera Ads Developer Platform](https://ofp.adx.opera.com) and created your app
 2. You have obtained your Opera Ads **App ID** and **Placement IDs** for each ad unit
 3. You have created your app and ad units on the corresponding mediation platform (AdMob/TopOn/AppLovin)
+4. Full support for kotlin integration begins with version 2.2.2.x

 ---